kunal-visoulia/Fullstack-Ecommerce-Project/README.md

 22. Configured the Okta signin widget for user registration.
 During registration, user will need to provide email address but making email activation mandatory is a choice.
 Enable registration(Directory>Self-service reg) in okta dashboard.

 23. VIP member page accessible only to authenticated users.
 Added a protected route(/members) only accessible to authenticated users.
 User must be logged in, else redirect them to login screen.
 Used okta provided route guard implementation with Angualr's canActivate.

+24. If you do browser refresh or if you add products to cart and login, you will lose the products in your cart.
+We can use client side Web Storage API introduced by HTML5.
+Similar to cookies but provides a more intuitive API and requires a HM+TML5 supported modern browser.
+Data stored in web storage is not encrypted just plain text.Two types of web storage:
+  - Session Storage : data stored in browser's session(client side memory) while tab is running.
+Data is never sent to server(not to be confused with HttpSession of BE).
+Each web browser tab has its own session and data is not shared between tabs.
+When tab is closed, data is lost.
+  - Local Storage: Data Stored on client side computer.Data is never sent to server.
+Data is availble to tabs of the same web brwoser for same origin.
+App must read data again,normally with a browser refresh.
+Data persists even if the browse is clsoed.
+No expiration date on data.
+Can clear the data using JS or clearing browser cache.
+Data is not shared between different web  browsers(chrome can't access mozilla).

+  Data Scoping : Only pages from the same origin can access the data. origin is: protocol + hostname + port.

+  User can tinker with the data so app should be resilient and have reasonable default values.

+  Web Storage API: works same for session or local storage. key-value are always strings. setItem(key,value), getItem(key), removeItem(key), clear().